429error/browser-extension/README.md

-#  Browser Extension Journey : Learning the Basics
+# My Browser Extension Journey : Learning the Basics

-This repository is dedicated to my progress in learning how to build, debug, and deploy browser extensions.
+This repository is dedicated to my progress in learning how to build, debug and deploy browser extensions.
 The project focuses on understanding the architecture of **Manifest V3**.

 ## 🚀 How to Get Started